Colombo crime family: First Family War (1960–1963)

-Joseph Profaci had become a wealthy Mafia boss and was known as "the olive-oil and tomato paste king of America".
+Profaci had become a wealthy Mafia boss and was known as "the olive-oil and tomato paste king of America".
 One of Profaci's most unpopular demands was a $25 monthly tribute from every soldier in his family.
-In the late 1950s, capo Frank "Frankie Shots" Abbatemarco became a problem for Joe Profaci.
+In the late 1950s, capo Frank "Frankie Shots" Abbatemarco became a problem for Profaci.
 Abbatemarco controlled a lucrative policy game that earned him nearly $2.5 million a year with an average of $7,000 a day in Red Hook, Brooklyn.
-In early 1959, Abbatemarco, with the support of Gallo brothers and the Garfield Boys, began refusing to pay tribute to Profaci.
+In early 1959, Abbatemarco, with the support of the Gallo brothers and Carmine Persico's Garfield Boys, began refusing to pay tribute to Profaci.

-By late 1959, Abbatemarco's debt had grown to $50,000 and Profaci allegedly ordered Joe Gallo to murder Abbatemarco.
+By late 1959, Abbatemarco's debt had grown to $50,000 and Profaci allegedly ordered Joe Gallo to murder Abbatemarco in exchange for control over Abbatemarco's policy game.
 However, other versions of the story indicate that Gallo played no part in this murder.
-In return for Abbatemarco's murder, Profaci allegedly agreed to give the Gallos control over Abbatemarco's policy game.

-On November 4, 1959, Frank Abbatemarco walked out of his cousin's bar in Park Slope, Brooklyn and was shot and killed by Joseph Gioielli and another hitman.
-Profaci then ordered the Gallos to hand over Abbatemaro's son Anthony.
-The Gallos refused and Profaci refused to give them the policy game.
+On November 4, 1959, Abbatemarco walked out of his cousin's bar in Park Slope, Brooklyn, and was shot and killed by Joseph Gioielli and another hitman.
+Profaci then ordered the Gallos to hand over Abbatemarco's son Anthony.
+The Gallos refused, and Profaci refused to give them the policy game.
 This was the start of the first family war.
-The Gallo brothers and the Garfield boys (led by Carmine Persico) were aligned against Profaci and his loyalists.
+The Gallo brothers and the Garfield boys were aligned against Profaci and his loyalists.

-On February 27, 1961, the Gallos kidnapped four of Profaci's top men: underboss Magliocco, Frank Profaci (Joe Profaci's brother), capo Salvatore Musacchia and soldier John Scimone.
+On February 27, 1961, the Gallos kidnapped four of Profaci's top men: underboss Magliocco, Profaci's brother Frank, capo Salvatore Musacchia, and soldier John Scimone.
 Profaci himself eluded capture and flew to sanctuary in Florida.
-While holding the hostages, Larry and Albert Gallo sent Joe Gallo to California.
-Profaci's consigliere Charles "the Sidge" LoCicero negotiated with the Gallos and all the hostages were released peacefully.
+While holding the hostages, Larry and Albert Gallo sent their brother Joe to California.
+Profaci's consigliere, Charles "the Sidge" LoCicero, negotiated with the Gallos and all the hostages were released peacefully.

-However, Profaci had no intention of honoring this peace agreement.
-On August 20, 1961, Joseph Profaci ordered the murder of Gallo members Joseph "Joe Jelly" Gioielli and Larry Gallo.
+Profaci, however, had no intention of honoring this peace agreement.
+On August 20, 1961, he ordered the murder of Larry Gallo and Gallo loyalist Gioielli.
 Gunmen allegedly murdered Gioielli after inviting him to go deep sea fishing.
-Gallo survived a strangulation attempt in the Sahara club of East Flatbush by Carmine Persico and Salvatore "Sally" D'Ambrosio after a police officer intervened.
-The Gallos then began calling Persico "The Snake" because he had betrayed them.
+Larry Gallo survived a strangulation attempt in the Sahara Club of East Flatbush by Persico and Salvatore "Sally" D'Ambrosio after a police officer intervened.
+Persico's betrayal of the Gallos earned him the nickname "The Snake".
 The war continued, resulting in nine murders and three disappearances.